yandex-cloud/docs/en/managed-postgresql/security/index.md

 ## Identity Management (IDM) {#idm}

-**IDM** is an option that is enabled when creating a cluster to use the [SOX data access mechanism](https://ru.wikipedia.org/wiki/Закон_Сарбейнза_—_Оксли).
+**IDM** is an option that is enabled when creating a cluster to use the [SOX data access mechanism](https://en.wikipedia.org/wiki/Sarbanes–Oxley_Act).
 This option is required to assign _persons responsible for a cluster_ and to provide cluster access in [Identity Management](https://idm.yandex-team.ru/) (IDM).
-It's mandatory for clusters created in the `PRODUCTION` environment.
-You can't disable the option.
+It is mandatory for the clusters created in the `PRODUCTION` environment.
+You cannot disable this option.

 _Persons responsible for a cluster_ are approved by _responsible employees from MDB_.
 A person _responsible for a cluster_ can then approve requests for cluster roles along with the MDB team.